cisco-open/ndfc-roles/README.md

 ##### Edit ``ansible_password`` (password for NDFC controller) and ``device_password`` (password for NX-OS switches)

-Add ``ansible_password`` and ``device_password`` in encrypted format (or not, if you don't care about security).
+Add ``ansible_password`` and ``device_password`` in encrypted format (or non-encrypted, if you don't care about security).
 These are the passwords you use to login to your DCNM/NDFC Controller, and NX-OS switches, respectively.

 To add encrypted passwords for the NDFC controller and NX-OS devices, issue the following from this repo's top-level directory.